Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 The main symptoms of this disease should be considered:

-• constant excruciating itching;
+• constant painful itching;

 • involvement of fingers in the process;